 - Reading Specialist Endorsement from Colorado Department of Education

 - Special Education Generalist from Colorado Department of Education

 - Lindamood Bell LiPS trained

 - Kagan Cooperative Learning Trained

 - Board Member Colorado Council for Learning Disabilities (2013)

 I am committed to continuous professional development and individual learning.
 Here are a few of my ongoing efforts and affiliations:

-- Has taken 50 hours of Certified Level of Academy of Orton Gillingham Practitioners and Educators (AOGPE) coursework and is working on requirements for Certified Level.
+- 50 hours of Certified Level of Academy of Orton Gillingham Practitioners and Educators (AOGPE) coursework and is working on requirements for Certified Level.

-- Currently working toward becoming a a Certified Instructor with Institute for Excellence in Writing
+- Working toward becoming a a Certified Instructor with Institute for Excellence in Writing

 - Completed Coursework in Multi-sensory Math through ASDEC